0x41424142/qualysdk/docs/vmdr.md

 ## IP Management

-This collection of APIs allows for the management of IP addresses/ranges in VMDR, located under ```qualyspy.vmdr.ips```.
+This collection of APIs allows for the management of IP addresses/ranges in VMDR, located under ```qualysdk.vmdr.ips```.
 The APIs are as follows:

 |API Call| Description|
 |--|--|